szhorvat/IGraphM/README.md

 ## Bugs and troubleshooting

 IGraph/M is currently under development, and a few bugs are to be expected.
 However, I try not to release a new version until most problems I know of are fixed.
-If you do find a problem, please [open an issue on GitHub](https://github.com/szhorvat/IGraphM/issues). **In the bug report include the output of ``IGraphM`Developer`GetInfo[]``.**
+If you do find a problem, please [open an issue on GitHub](https://github.com/szhorvat/IGraphM/issues) or write [in the chatroom](https://gitter.im/IGraphM/Lobby). **In the bug report include the output of ``IGraphM`Developer`GetInfo[]``.**

 ### Troubleshooting